-Redknapp inherits a struggling team from Mark Hughes, whose team selection – made before he was fired on Friday morning – reflected the Welshman’s desire to get back to basics with the help of Rangers’ most trusted players.
+Redknapp inherits a struggling side from Mark Hughes, whose team selection – made before he was fired on Friday morning – reflected the Welshman’s desire to get back to basics with the help of Rangers’ most trusted players.

 Esteban Granero was dropped to the bench along with Anton Ferdinand, Junior Hoilett and Samba Diakite.

 Stalwarts Clint Hill, Shaun Derry and Jamie Mackie were given starting places, while Stephane Mbia returned from a three-match ban.

 The changes had a noticeable effect, with Rangers much more solid than their thrown-together band of big-name signings have been so far this season.